nehalsoni06/VSD_RISC-V_Internship/Task3/readme.md

 # Introduction

-Field Programmable Gate Arrays (FPGAs) are widely used for prototyping digital systems before fabrication.
-They provide a flexible platform where hardware designs can be synthesized, implemented, and tested without manufacturing a custom integrated circuit.
+Field Programmable Gate Arrays (FPGAs) are programmable integrated circuits that can be configured by the user after manufacturing.
+They provide a flexible platform for prototyping digital systems and validating hardware designs before fabrication.

 The open-source FPGA toolchain enables designers to perform synthesis, place-and-route, bitstream generation, and FPGA programming using freely available tools.

 This task focuses on preparing the FPGA development environment and understanding the implementation workflow required for FPGA-based RISC-V systems.

+---

+# Hardware and Software Requirements

+## Hardware

+* FPGA Development Board
+* USB Programming Cable
+* Host Computer

+## Software

+* Ubuntu Linux Virtual Machine
+* Git
+* GCC
+* RISC-V GNU Toolchain
+* Yosys
+* NextPNR
+* IceStorm
+* GTKWave

 ---